makeabilitylab/physcomp/arduino/potentiometers.md

 Tinkercad works by dragging and dropping components from the right sidebar menu onto the Circuit canvas.
 You can click on the "Start Simulation" button to simulate circuits (and even Arduino code + circuits).

 If you've dragged over an Arduino, you can also click on the "Code" button and write code either in `C/C++` or in a visual, block-based language.
-The simulator even has a "Serial Monitor", "Serial Plotter", and, wait for it, even a simplistic debugger with breakpoint support!
+The simulator even has a "Serial Monitor", "Serial Plotter", and, wait for it, a simplistic debugger with breakpoint support!

 ![Screenshot of Tinkercad's primary UI](assets/images/Tinkercad_MainInterface.png) An example of the [multi-rate blinking lesson](led-blink3.md) created in Tinkercad.
 [Try it out](https://www.tinkercad.com/things/kAq7G2p4QQ6)!